nettitude/PoshC2_Shellcode/README.md

-# PoshC2_Misc
+# PoshC2 Payloads

-Supporting projects for PoshC2
+Source code for the PoshC2 shellcode & compiled payloads.